cognitedata/cognite-sdk-python/CONTRIBUTING.md

 $ pipenv shell
 ```

-### Unit testing
+### Testing
-Set up unit tests for all new functionality.
+Set up tests for all new functionality.
+Running the tests will require setting the environment variable 'COGNITE_TEST_API_KEY'.

 Initiate unit tests by running the following command from the root directory:

-Running the tests will require setting the environment variable 'COGNITE_TEST_API_KEY'.

 `$ pytest`